 Kids love bike rides.
-My children are never without a bike, a scooter or a skateboard.
+My children are never without a bike or a scooter you can get them at go2scooter.
 Anything with wheels!
 It can give them a little taste of independence or add another opportunity to show off their skills.
 As long as you follow these bicycle safety tips, there are so many positive reasons why you should allow your kids to ride bikes:

 - Bike riding is a healthy form of exercise